colshrapnel/phpdelusions.net/stackoverflow.md

 - While restricting new questions, Stack Overflow still encourages that [mad race](https://meta.stackexchange.com/questions/9731/fastest-gun-in-the-west-problem) of adding more and more new answers.
 Simply because people are awarded internet poins only for adding new answers but never for improving existing ones
 - Finally, all that mess *is* "the library of answers" we have.
 As a result, people coming from search have to shuffle through innumerable attempts to answer their question, as opposed to settling with a single canonical answer

-Or, such a funny fact: Stack Overflow claims itself being [not a forum](https://stackoverflow.com/tour), but if you take a look at any [popular question](https://stackoverflow.com/q/40480/285587), it looks *exactly like a forum thread,* where answers or comments often [argue with each other](https://stackoverflow.com/a/51522896/285587).
+Or, such a funny fact: Stack Overflow claims itself being [not a forum](https://stackoverflow.com/tour), but if you take a look at any [popular question](https://stackoverflow.com/q/40480/285587), it looks *exactly like a forum thread,* with numerous replies, some of which even [argue with each other](https://stackoverflow.com/a/51522896/285587).

 But, out of all that confusion, I'd say that experience for people coming to ask a question is the worst.